 - 1. Master keys and copies of combinations for lockers are retained by the school administration. - 2.
 The school administration retains the right periodically to conduct locker and desk searches, when warranted, in compliance with these rules. - 3.
 All students should be aware that the school administration will permit specially trained "search dogs" to patrol the schools upon occasion, under the supervision of law enforcement officials and completely at the discretion of the administration, and that the administration shall cooperate completely with all law enforcement officials relative to the results of any searches that may be performed during such dog patrols including, without limitation, delivering any contraband discovered to said officials. - 4.
 All students should also be aware that school lockers and desks assigned to individual students by the school's teachers or administration remain the property of the school and that the administration reserves the right to open and inspect any locker or desk and its contents at any time, even without a reasonable suspicion.
 In the event that any illegal substances, weapons, tobacco products, or other contraband are found in the locker or desk assigned to a student, that student shall be presumed to possess that contraband and shall be subject to immediate and appropriate discipline.
-Students have no right to privacy in the lockers.
+Students have no right to privacy in the lockers or desks assigned to them or in the belongings students store in those lockers.